Eugene Kaspersky: CEO

 Kaspersky became CEO of Kaspersky Lab in 2007.
 According to a 2008 article in USA Today, he traveled to 20 to 30 countries per year promoting Kaspersky Lab products.
 In early 2009, CRN said his personality contributed to the company's growth from "relative obscurity to now nipping at the heels of its larger, better-known rivals."
 At the time, Kaspersky Lab was the fourth largest endpoint security company.
 It introduced new products for the enterprise market and expanded its channel programs.

 In 2011, Kaspersky made a decision against taking the company public, saying it would make decision-making slow and prevent long-term R&D investments.
 This led to a series of high-level departures from the company, including his ex-wife and co-founder.
 Another series of departures occurred in 2014 due to disagreements over how to run the company.

-Kaspersky Lab has defended itself against allegedly frivolous patent claims more aggressively than most IT companies.
-In 2012, it was the only one of 35 firms named in a suit by patent troll Information Protection and Authentication (IPAC) to take the case to court, rather than pay a fee.
-The case was ruled in Kaspersky's favor.
-Also in 2012, another company, Lodsys, sued Kaspersky and 54 other companies for patent infringement, and that case also resulted in the claimant dropping the case against Kaspersky.
-According to an article in TechWorld, the company's aversion to settling these claims is most likely because Eugene "just hates" patent trolls.
-In his blog he called them "parasites" and "IT racketeers."

 Kaspersky himself is the co-author of several patents, including one for a constraint-and-attribute-based security system for controlling software component interaction.

 As of 2015, Kaspersky Lab employed more than 2,800 people.
 As of 2012, Kaspersky was working on developing software to protect critical infrastructure, like power plants, from cyberwarfare.

+In 2013, the company reported revenues of $667 million, which grew to $721 million in 2023.

+Also during this period, Kaspersky expanded its cybersecurity offerings.
+In 2012, it announced plans to develop a secure operating system to protect critical infrastructure systems from online attacks.
+By 2023, the company launched SD-WAN and Kaspersky Container Security, contributing to a 44% growth in non-endpoint solutions.

+The company faced geopolitical challenges, notably in 2017, when the U.S. government banned its software over alleged ties to the Russian government, which Kaspersky denied.
+In June 2023, it reported a cyberattack targeting its senior staff’s iPhones, which had been ongoing since 2019.
+In June 2024, following further U.S. sanctions, Kaspersky withdrew from the U.S. market, later replacing its software on American users' systems with UltraAV.

+Despite these challenges, Kaspersky Lab maintains presence in Europe, Asia, Middle East and Latin America and expanded product range.